Alejandro Strachan

-Alejandro Strachan is a scientist in the field of computational materials and a professor of materials engineering at Purdue University.
+Alejandro Strachan is a scientist in the field of computational materials and the Reilly Professor of Materials Engineering at Purdue University.
 Before joining Purdue University, he was a staff member at Los Alamos National Laboratory.

 Education

 Strachan studied physics at the University of Buenos Aires, Argentina.
 He received his master's of science there in 1995, followed by his PhD in 1998.
 He then moved to Caltech, first as a postdoctoral scholar and then as a research scientist until 2002.